A green screen is a green background that you place behind the subject of your video, usually one or several people.

 Inside any studio, it won’t matter if it’s day or night, the lighting set by professionals won’t change during the shoot.

-2. Sound proof
+2. Sound proof consistent.

 Inside a green screen studio, you will only hear the sound that you want to hear.
 The production won’t be disrupted by any unwanted noise, like people chatting in the corridors of the building, footsteps of anyone passing by, or airplanes.

-3. Fun and creative
+3. Fun and creative.

-Explaining complexities have never been easier.
+Explaining complexities has never been easier.
 Inside a green screen studio, you will be able to show anything and everything while you are still on camera.
 Viewers will be able to see you explaining any topic with an animation or graphic by your side.

-Because green screen studios can teleport you anywhere, you are able to appear in different locations in the same video, without actually having to move nor transport heavy video equipment.
+Because green screen studios can teleport you anywhere, you are able to appear in different locations in the same video, without actually having to move or transport heavy video equipment.
 This versatility is a huge time saver for video productions based on multiple locations.

 Green screens are not just for great for films, but also for corporate events.